themooserooster/getting-started-with-jekyll/README.md

 To fill our repo directory with all the stuff Jekyll needs to do its magic, we type

 ```
-jekyll new [whatever your repo directory is] -- force
+jekyll new [whatever your repo directory is] --force
 ```

 We need the "--force" switch at the end, because otherwise Jekyll will whine and cry